 - If a change in account and/or object code, cost share, use tax needs to be made after the specified deadline, the Department Liaison is responsible for creating a journal entry to correct the necessary charges.
-Journal entries should be submitted directly to the USC Controller’s Office.
+Journal entries should be submitted directly to the UofSC Controller’s Office.

 - Attempting to resolve any disputes with vendor and/or Bank of America not resolved by Cardholder within sixty (60) days of the posting date.
 Note: 60 day period for resolution of disputes.